pcs980/shopstore-api/README.md

 ## Run App

+### Before run

 This server app has two roles: `QUEUE` and `REST`.
 Defined in `SERVICE_ROLE` environment variable.
 With `REST` role the app will receive API requests.
 And with `QUEUE` role the app will consume messages of a running Redis instance.

 Leave the environment variable unset to run an unique instance with both roles.

-The [.env file](.env) was committed to quickly start the server with both roles and all test environment variables for PostgreSQL database, SMTP server and Redis.
+The [.env file](.env) was committed with environment variables for PostgreSQL database as a service, Mailtrap SMTP server and Redis running locally.
+But you have to set SMTP server to view e-mail verification codes.

+So, before run set the following entries in .env file...

+SMTP server:

+- `MAIL_HOST`
+- `MAIL_PORT`
+- `MAIL_USER`
+- `MAIL_PW`

+If not set, instances with roles `REST` will crash at start.

+Redis server:

+- `REDIS_HOST`
+- `REDIS_PORT`

+If not set, instances with roles `QUEUE` will crash at start.

+### Running

 Just get into the project's folder using a terminal and type the commands below:

 ```
 npm install
 npm run dev
 ```

 A [Postman collection file](Shopstore%20API.postman_collection.json) is included to help API testing.

 If you want to use your own PostgreSQL, please set the connection values (host, port, database name, user and password) in [.env file](.env) and also in [Sequelize config file](config/config.json).